-Healthiest Oils To Use
+Healthiest Oils To Cook With, According To Nutritionists

 When you are heating oil at a high temperature (at or close to 180*C), the molecular structures of the oil change.
-When heated, the oil undergoes through a process called oxidation.
+When heated, the oil undergoes a process called oxidation.
 The oil reacts with oxygen in the air to form aldehydes and lipid peroxides.
-Research has linked the consumption of aldehydes (even in small amounts) to increased risk of heart disease and cancer.
+Research has linked the consumption of aldehydes (even in small amounts) to an increased risk of heart disease and cancer.
 So all oils are not good for cooking, especially vegetable oil.

-- Mustard Oil
+1. Mustard Oil

-Produced from the mustard seeds, Mustard oil is the most common oil used in Indian households as well as cuisine.
+Produced from mustard seeds, mustard oil is the most common oil used in Indian households as well as cuisine.

 Benefits: Promotion of strength of bones, warming effect on the body, maintenance of health.
 Research has also revealed that the use of mustard oil also prevents colon cancer.
 It is also believed that it has anti-inflammatory properties, which may also help ease joint stiffness as it contains B-complex vitamins such as niacin and riboflavin.
 These may help increase the body’s metabolism.
 The oil also contains diacylglycerol that may contribute to weight loss.

-Ways to use: In cooking
+Usage: In cooking

-Ideal for sautéing, frying and cooking sabjis such as bhindi, karela, pumpkin and anything that goes with a pungent taste.
-In case, you don’t like the pungent taste of the oil, you can add a little salt and lemon before cooking the vegetables.
+Ideal for: Sautéing, frying and cooking sabjis such as bhindi, karela, pumpkin and anything that goes with a pungent taste.
+In case you don’t like the pungent taste of the oil, you can add a little salt and lemon before cooking the vegetables.

-- Peanut Oil
+2. Peanut Oil

-Also referred to as groundnut oil or arachis oil, Peanut oil is a vegetable-derived oil made from the edible seeds of the peanut plant.
+Also referred to as groundnut oil or arachis oil, peanut oil is a vegetable-derived oil made from the edible seeds of the peanut plant.

-Smoke Point: 225 degree Celsius
+Smoke point: 225 degrees Celsius

-Good Facts: The fatty acid breakdown of peanut oil is 20% saturated fat, 50% monounsaturated fat (MUFA) and 30% polyunsaturated fat (PUFA).
-The main type of monounsaturated fat found in peanut oil is called oleic acid, or omega-9.
+Good facts: The fatty acid breakdown of peanut oil is 20% saturated fat, 50% monounsaturated fat (MUFA) and 30% polyunsaturated fat (PUFA).
+The main type of monounsaturated fat found in peanut oil is called oleic acid, or Omega-9.
 It also contains high amounts of linoleic acid, a type of omega-6 fatty acid, and smaller amounts of palmitic acid, a saturated fat.
 Moreover, peanut oil is a good source of vitamin E, an antioxidant.

-Ways to use: Sautéing, cooking, grilling and frying.
+Usage: Sautéing, cooking, grilling and frying.

 It is a form of highly clarified butter that is traditionally used in Indian cuisine.
 It is typically made from cow’s milk.
 It’s a myth that ghee has more calories than oil.
 The truth is that both have equal calories.
 Above all, different fatty acids have a role to play and purpose in our nutritional spectrum.

-Smoke Point: 250-degree Celsius
+Smoke point: 250-degree Celsius

-Good Facts: Packed with CLA, a fatty acid known to be protective against carcinogens, artery plaque, and diabetes.
+Good facts: Packed with CLA, a fatty acid known to be protective against carcinogens, artery plaque, and diabetes.
 It also has a high smoke point.

 Benefits: Rich in fat-soluble vitamins A, E and K, and antioxidants, aids in digestion, strengthens bones, and decrease the risk of CVDs.
 It is also a rich source of butyric acid, which helps the bacteria of the gut.

-Ways to use: Sautéing, frying and cooking
+Usage: Sautéing, frying and cooking

-Ideal for Dal tadka, roti, and parathas
+Ideal for: Dal tadka, roti, and parathas

-- Extra Virgin Olive Oil
+4. Extra Virgin Olive Oil

-Good Facts: Antioxidants rich, high in monounsaturated fats and contains a modest amount of vitamins E and K.
+Good facts: Antioxidants rich, high in monounsaturated fats and contains a modest amount of vitamins E and K.

-Ways to use: Use in salad dressing, drizzle over salads, or mix in dips.
+Usage: Use in salad dressing, drizzle over salads, or mix in dips.

-Ideal for salads.
-But do not use the refined version of olive oil, which is ripped off all the benefits
+Ideal for: Salads.
+But do not use the refined version of olive oil, which is ripped off all the benefits.

-- Coconut Oil
+5. Coconut Oil

 It is made by pressing fresh coconut meat or dried coconut meat called copra.
 While refined coconut oil typically uses copra, Virgin coconut oil uses fresh meat

+Smoke point: 177 degrees Celsius, because medium-chain fatty acids - Caprylic acid, lauric acid, and capric acid - are present.
 Around 62 percent of the oil in coconut is made up of these three healthy fatty acids, and 91 percent of the fat is healthy saturated fat.

 Benefits: It is proven to be Alzheimer's disease natural treatment protects the liver from damage, boosts immune system, improves energy and endurance, aids in digestion and offers anti-aging benefits.

-Ways to use: Oil pulling, cooking, and frying.
+Usage: Oil pulling, cooking, and frying.
 You can also add it into your coffee.

-Ideal for preparing South Indian dishes.
+Ideal for: Preparing South Indian dishes.

-Ditch the Vegetable Oils
+Ditch The Vegetable Oil!